-When he returned to Salonica after the war, he published another newspaper and continued his love of photography.
-He opened a photographic studio and at one stage moved to Mount Athos for two years (1925-1927) to photograph monasteries.
-As editor of the Adalet, Ali Sami Bey wrote:
+When he returned to Thessaloniki after the war, he published another newspaper and continued his love of photography.
+He opened a photography studio and at one stage moved to Mount Athos for two years (1925-1927) to photograph monasteries.
+As editor of Adalet, Ali Sami Bey wrote:

 “We are in the twentieth century, Mustapha Kemal and his men are undefined criminals.
 You the so-called civilised France, behold the massacres of Samsoun!
 Your assistance to the Kemalists constitutes the greatest crime.
 You have been the cause of the disappearance of thousands of Greeks and Armenians beneath the feet of these criminals.
 You, Mr Poincaré, should be aware that the responsibility of hundreds and thousands of Greeks and Armenians in Pontus and Cilicia falls greatly upon France, whose alliance with Kemal has given rise to these atrocities.
 History will record in black letters this injustice committed by France.
 In the name of my fellow country-men, I protest against this wrong.“

-The Mount Athos Photographic Archive, Ali Sami the philhellene photographer.
+- The Mount Athos Photographic Archive, Ali Sami the philhellene photographer.
 Christos Kalemkeris Archive, pp13-17.

-G. Baltazzi, The Turkish Atrocities in Asia Minor and in the Pontus.
+- G. Baltazzi, The Turkish Atrocities in Asia Minor and in the Pontus.
 Speech given before the Greek National Assembly.
 May 31, 1922. p33.